Signs of Generational Trauma

 What is generational trauma?

-Generational trauma refers to unresolved emotional or nervous system effects that continue influencing later generations within a family.
+Generational trauma refers to unresolved emotional, relational, or nervous system effects that continue influencing later generations within a family system.

 What are common signs of generational trauma?

-Signs may include anxiety, relationship difficulties, over-responsibility, emotional numbness, repeating patterns, chronic stress, addiction, or unresolved grief.
+Common signs may include anxiety, relationship difficulties, over-responsibility, emotional numbness, repeating patterns, chronic stress, addiction, unresolved grief, and difficulty feeling connected.

 Can trauma affect people who did not directly experience it?